unikraft/loupe/doc/DBFORMAT.md

 - The first line contains an explanatory comment on the format.
 - Then, each line in CSV format contains:
   - The system call number (`0`, `1`, `2`, ...)
-  - Followed by a boolean (`Y` or `N`) indicating whether or not the analysis determined that the system call is used.
+  - Followed by four booleans (`Y` or `N`) indicating whether or not...
+    - the analysis determined that the system call is used.
-  - Followed by a boolean (`Y` or `N`) indicating whether or not the analysis determined that the system call can be faked.
+    - the analysis determined that the system call can be faked.
-  - Followed by a boolean (`Y` or `N`) indicating whether or not the analysis determined that the system call can be stubbed.
+    - the analysis determined that the system call can be stubbed.
-  - Followed by a boolean (`Y` or `N`) indicating whether or not the analysis determined that the system call can be faked and stubbed.
+    - the analysis determined that the system call can be faked and stubbed.

 Here is an abbreviated example from the ASPLOS'24 data set:
 ```